In this guide, you’ll learn 34 different types of meditation techniques. Plus, some advanced meditation styles too.

-Dynamic Meditation is a form of movement meditation that was at first a very specific technique taught by Osho.
+Dynamic meditation is a form of movement meditation that was at first a very specific technique taught by Osho.

-Today, the term dynamic meditation is generally used to refer to any type of meditation that involves physical activity (often dance).
+Today, the term “dynamic meditation” is generally used to refer to any type of meditation that involves physical activity (often dance).

-Osho believed that it is near impossible for the average modern person to enter a truly meditative state, mostly because they have too much mental noise, stress, and thoughts, which they need to discard before beginning meditation.
-So Osho created dynamic meditation, which incorporates dramatic movement that is designed to release tension and inhibition, allowing the individual to discard mental “noise”.
+Osho believed that it is near impossible for the average modern person to enter a truly meditative state.
+Osho thought that most people have too much mental noise, stress, and thoughts.
+Ths mental noise makes it hard to focus.
+That is why Osho created Dynamic Meditation.
+It is a more active form of meditation.
+It incorporates dramatic movement that is designed to release tension and inhibition.
+This helps us to discard mental “noise”.

 One of Osho’s most popular dynamic meditation techniques is Nataraj, a dance meditation.